godotengine/godot-docs/tutorials/2d/using_tilemaps.rst

 .. image:: img/tilemap_add_tileset.png

-When you do this, the "TileSet" panel will open at the bottom of the editor
+Click on the TileSet property, and the "TileSet" panel will open at the bottom of the editor window:
-window:

 .. image:: img/tilemap_tool.png